croquet/croquet-react/docs/tutorials/2 React Music Box.md

   }, [grabInfo, findBall, grabBall, model.balls, publishGrab, myViewId]);
 ```

 Because we want the bar to keep moving smoothly at 60 fps (or more), we need to tap into the `Croquet.View`'s `update()` method.
-The `useUpdateCallback` hook "injects" a function into `update()` and have it invoked from each `update()` call.
-The argument for the hook typically needs to be a fresh function, thus defined as a function in the component.
+The `useUpdateCallback` hook "injects" a function into `update()` and has it invoked from each `update()` call.
+The argument for the hook typically needs to be a fresh function, thus is defined as a function in the component.

 ```
 useUpdateCallback(update);